Create Reusable Subcomponents by Using Atomic Subcharts

 Support usage as library links.

 Allow mapping of inputs, outputs, parameters, data store memory, and input events.

 Atomic subcharts do not support access to:

 Data at every level of the chart hierarchy.

 Event broadcasts outside the scope of the atomic subchart.

 Atomic subcharts do not support explicit specification of sample time.

-The conversion provides the atomic subchart with its own copy of every data object that the subchart accesses in the chart.
+The new atomic subchart has a copy of every data object that the subchart accesses in the chart.
 Local data is copied as data store memory.
 The scope of other data, including input and output data, does not change.

 This modeling method minimizes maintenance of similar states.
 When you modify the atomic subchart in the library, your changes propagate to the links in all charts and models.